olegabu/go-mimblewimble/README.md

 Create a consensus network of validating nodes in docker containers on a local host.

+### Crash Fault Tolerance

+This demo will demonstrate tolerance to some nodes going offline.
+With the minimum of 4 nodes the network will continue to operate normally with 1 failed node: `3f+1=4`.

-### Create
+#### Create

-This creates a network called `mytestnet` of the minimum 4 nodes required for BFT consensus.
+Create a network called `mytestnet` of the minimum 4 nodes required for BFT consensus.
-To create more nodes, or a different network, pass arguments: `./localnet.sh 31 test2`.
+To create more nodes, or a different network, pass arguments, ex.: `./localnet.sh 31 0 test2`.
 ```bash
 ./localnet.sh
 ```